 After so many years of supporting women in their pelvic wellness, my answer is yes, you should do kegels during pregnancy.
 I would also say that it’s not only safe, but it’s also really an important thing to prioritize.
 It’s important to do kegels during pregnancy to help you train for birth and to set you on the road to success for a healthy postpartum.

 But there is a caveat there that we need to talk about so that you do them the right way.
-Spoiler: the way you do them in pregnancy will be a little bit different than you’re used to doing them when you aren’t pregnant.
-Don’t worry, I’m going to explain everything so you know exactly what to do, what not to do and why it matters.
+Spoiler: the way you do them during pregnancy will be a little bit different than you’re used to doing them when you aren’t pregnant.
+Don’t worry; I’m going to explain everything so you know exactly what to do, what not to do and why it matters.

 How Do You Do Kegels When You Are Pregnant?

 One of the important pieces to understand is that In pregnancy, what’s happening anatomically is that our uterus is growing up and then out in front of us.
 From a mechanical perspective, that shifts the center of gravity, which we try to accommodate with different positioning of our pelvis.
 We need pelvic floor muscles that can respond to those changes, and kegels are important for developing that level of responsiveness.

 We also have an ever-increasing load on the pelvic floor as the baby grows bigger and bigger inside you.
 That’s why we want to have pelvic floor muscles that are strong.
 We need to have pelvic floor muscles that can withstand that ever-increasing load.